STAT540-UBC/intro-assignment/intro_assignment.md

 ### 2.1 Passenger breakdown (1pt)

 - Convert the array into a data frame by using `data.frame()` function.
+- How many children were on Titanic?
-- How many children and adults were on Titanic?
+- How many adults were on Titanic?
 - Were there more female adult or male adult passengers?

 Find the answers these questions by adding code to the code block below.